khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

     </div>
   </div>
 - The visual hierarchy is primary buttons on the outer edge, followed by secondary buttons, and so on.
+- One exception to the visual hierarchy is an ellipsis button.
+When using an ellipsis button, place it on the outer edge.
   <div class="row">
     <div class="col col-50">
       <figure class="figure" role="figure" aria-label="Hierarchy from left to right for left alignment">